mlxd/mlxd.github.io/content/page/exafel/README.md

 draft = false
 +++

-The following documentation and data formed part of the work I carried out at LBNL from 2017 to 2018.
-The project described herein follows the integration of the [STRUMPACK](https://github.com/pghysels/STRUMPACK) sparse linear solver library into CCTBX.
-Comparing solver's various backends with EIGEN's gives an indication of the applicability of each individual solver to the given problem (Levenberg-Marquardt nonlinear least-squares minimisation) to the observed data.
-Scalability comparisons are drawn to showcase which backend offers the best performance, allowing for future design decisions.
-The given code and documents are all available at [ExaFEL](https://github.com/ExaFEL/exafel_project/tree/master/95-strumpack_cctbx).

---

 # Notes on using Strumpack within CCTBX
 Here are the documented results of using Strumpack on a single node for a variety of data set sizes (`StrumpackSolverMPI_1K`,`StrumpackSolverMPI_5K`,`StrumpackSolverMPI_10K`).
 All tests were performed on `dials.lbl.gov`, and allow the tests to be repeated at the user's discretion.
 Example matrices for a variety of different refinement parameters are listed in the given paths, and the times represent a single solution.